 Students enrolled in the PhD program may be subject to termination of candidacy if they fail to remain in good standing, as defined below:

-(1) Within three years of residence, the student shall complete the written theory examination, the course requirements in distribution and econometrics, the second-year paper, and the General Oral Examination.
+(1) Within three years of residence, the student shall complete the written theory examination, the course requirements in distribution and econometrics, the second-year paper, and the Written Field Exam.

 (2) Within three years of residence of completing all the requirements listed above in (1), the student shall complete the seminar requirements and the dissertation.